 Meeting rooms are available at the library.
 See the Meeting Room Policy and Regulations page for more information, which includes rental fees and instructions on reserving a meeting room.
 Commercial groups are prohibited from reserving our meeting rooms.

-The library doesn't have group study rooms available for reservation.
 Meeting Room C is available for groups to study on a walk-in basis, and hours will vary.
 Study groups may not reserve Room C, and multiple groups can use the room when it's available.
 To check Room C's group study hours, please contact the Reference Desk at 630-924-2730.

 We have one quiet study room available, which is available on a walk-in basis.
 The quiet study room may not be reserved, and multiple patrons can use the room.
 The quiet study room is not available for groups.

 Adult Services librarians can proctor physical tests (mailed or emailed to us), not online tests.
 Please contact the Reference Desk at 630-924-2730 for proctoring information.